 METHODS

 A retrospective analysis was performed on all adult patients from 2012-2016.
 Psychosocial comorbidities including documented medical non-compliance, polysubstance abuse, financial issues, and lack of caregiver support were collected.
 The primary outcome assessed post-transplantation was survival.
-Secondary outcomes measured included graft failure, episodes of acute rejection, psychiatric decompensation, number of readmissions, presence of infection, recidivism for alcohol and other substances, and documented care-giver support failure.
+Secondary outcomes measured included graft failure, episodes of acute rejection, psychiatric decompensation, number of readmissions, presence of infection, recidivism for alcohol and other substances, and documented caregiver support failure.

 RESULTS

 For the primary outcome, there were no differences in survival.
 Patients with a history of psychiatric disease had a higher incidence of psychiatric decompensation after liver transplantation (19% vs 10%, P = 0.013).
-Treatment of psychiatric disorders resulted in a reduction of the incidence of psychiatric decompensation (21 vs 11%, P = 0.022).
+Treatment of psychiatric disorders resulted in a reduction of the incidence of psychiatric decompensation (21% vs 11%, P = 0.022).
 Patients with a history of polysubstance abuse in the transplant evaluation had a higher incidence of substance abuse after transplantation (5.8% vs 1.2%, P = 0.05).
-In this cohort 15 patients (3.8%) were found to have medical compliance issues in the transplant evaluation.
+In this cohort, 15 patients (3.8%) were found to have medical compliance issues in the transplant evaluation.
 Of these specific patients, 13.3% were found to have substance abuse after transplantation as opposed to 1.3% in patients without documented compliance issues (P = 0.03).

 CONCLUSION